cjdelisle/econet-linux-wiki/hardware/EN751221/gpio.md

 In addition to normal GPIO, this controller also has an additional 17 serial GPIO lines which are output-only and which are multiplexed over a couple (unknown how many or which) physical pins to a [74HC595](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf) or [74HC164](https://www.ti.com/lit/ds/symlink/sn74hc164.pdf) shift register chip which outputs the 17 lines.

 There is currently no driver available for SGPIO, but the implementation is trivial, with a single register [CR_SGPIO_DATA](https://github.com/cjdelisle/EN751221-Linux26/blob/master/tclinux_phoenix/modules/private/tc3162l2hp2h/ledctrl.c#L501) where lines 0-16 can be updated by setting bits 0-16 whenever bit 31 becomes 0.

+The GPIO block contains PWM functionallity which can route PWM-generators to use the SIPO pins.
+As the linux kernel contains shift register drivers for generic gpio a specific hardware driver is of limited use.

 ## GPIO Interrupt (0-15)
 While not implemented in `airoha,en7523-gpio`, the first 16 GPIOs can also be configured to trigger an interrupt on IRQ line 10.
 Upon receiving an interrupt, the lower 16 bits of `CR_GPIO_INTS` will tell you which GPIOs are pending (upper 16 bits are unused).
 Configuring GPIOs to interrupt is done with two registers: `CR_GPIO_EDET` and `CR_GPIO_LDET`.
 Each GPIO occupies 2 bits on each register.